guerilla-di/tracksperanto/test/export/README_EXPORT_TESTS.txt

 you cannot overwrite the export with your own since you got no way to verify that the export works

 The current test set consists of three trackers.
-First - two two parabolic curves that cross.
+First - two parabolic curves that cross.
 The first tracker goes left to right, the second right to left and they start at opposite corners of the reference 1920x1080 export.